Call Button

 Neck Injury and Dysfunction

 When an injury occurs to the neck it can cause dysfunction to the neck, which will stimulate afferent nerve fibres.
-This sends a signals to the head which is perceived as pain, this is known as cervicogenic headache.
+This sends a signal to the head which is perceived as pain, this is known as cervicogenic headache.
 Cervicogenic Headaches patients will exhibit dysfunction in the following upper three cervical spine segments, known as C1, C2, and C3.

 * O-C1 Atlanto-Occipital joint